Buy or Sell AgEagle Aerial Systems Inc. (UAVS) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $453.75.
 UAVS currently public float of 79.60M and currently shorts hold a 4.70% ratio of that float.
-Today, the average trading volume of UAVS was 564.87K shares.
+Today, the average trading volume of UAVS was 594.39K shares.

 UAVS’s Market Performance

-UAVS stocks went up by 10.17% for the week, with a monthly jump of 60.00% and a quarterly performance of 5.44%, while its annual performance rate touched -53.33%.
-The volatility ratio for the week stands at 7.43% while the volatility levels for the past 30 days are set at 8.50% for AgEagle Aerial Systems Inc. The simple moving average for the period of the last 20 days is 22.06% for UAVS stocks with a simple moving average of -6.05% for the last 200 days.
+UAVS stocks went down by -9.98% for the week, with a monthly jump of 22.31% and a quarterly performance of -6.80%, while its annual performance rate touched -57.56%.
+The volatility ratio for the week stands at 10.68% while the volatility levels for the past 30 days are set at 9.45% for AgEagle Aerial Systems Inc. The simple moving average for the period of the last 20 days is -4.10% for UAVS stocks with a simple moving average of -19.11% for the last 200 days.

-During the last 5 trading sessions, UAVS rose by +10.17%, which changed the moving average for the period of 200-days by -45.10% in comparison to the 20-day moving average, which settled at $0.4692.
-In addition, AgEagle Aerial Systems Inc. saw 60.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UAVS fell by -9.98%, which changed the moving average for the period of 200-days by -48.96% in comparison to the 20-day moving average, which settled at $0.4996.
+In addition, AgEagle Aerial Systems Inc. saw 35.80% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading